 If you’re behind a router, the router’s network address translation (NAT) feature effectively acts as a firewall, preventing other computers on the Internet from connecting to your computer.
 To ensure that your computer’s software is sheltered from the Internet — either with a NAT router or through a software firewall if your computer is connected directly to the Internet — you can use the ShieldsUP! test website.
 It will perform a port scan of your IP address, determining whether ports are open or closed at your address.
 You want ports to be closed to protect potentially vulnerable services from the wild west environment of the open Internet.

-On operating systems with central software repositories (like Linux) or app stores (like iOS, Android, and Windows 8’s Modern environment), it’s easy to tell that all your applications are up-to-date with the latest released security patches.
-It’s all handled through a single tool that updates them automatically.
-The Windows desktop doesn’t have this luxury.
+On operating systems with central software repositories (like Linux) or app stores (like iOS, Android, and the Microsoft Store found on newer versions of Windows), it’s easy to tell that all your applications are up-to-date with the latest released security patches.
+It’s all handled through a single tool that finds updates automatically.

 Of course, this doesn’t cover everything.
 There’s no way to ensure your antivirus will catch every virus ever created — it won’t because no antivirus is perfect.
 There’s no way to ensure you won’t fall prey to phishing or another social-engineering attack.
 But these tools will help you test some of your most important defenses and ensure they’re ready for an assault.